jsboulanger/lost-in-translation/README.md

 # Lost in Translation (lit)

+WARNING: the core logic has been implemented but this is not usable just yet.

 Lost in translation is a tool to help you manage your i18n translation strings in your ruby/rails projects.

 It's still under heavy development but it currently implements a function that finds the translation strings of your locale files that are not used anymore.